§ 1417 Homeowner's Permits.

 (2) An act of consumer fraud or deception of the public;

 (3) Negligence, incompetency or misconduct in providing electrical inspection services; or

 (4) Violation of any lawful provision of this chapter or any lawful rule or regulation established thereunder.

 § 1422 Apprentice electricians.

-(a) An apprentice electrician must work under the direct onsite supervision of a licensed master electrician, master electrician special, limited electrician, limited electrician special or journeyperson electrician.
+(a) An apprentice electrician must work under the direct onsite supervision of a licensed master electrician, master electrician special, limited electrician, limited electrician special, residential electrician or journeyperson electrician.

 (b) A licensed electrician supervising an apprentice electrician pursuant to subsection (a) of this section shall be responsible for the activities of the apprentice electrician performing work in the State.

 § 1422A Residential electricians.